jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ![Evolutionary Spiral](/assets/speciation-elephants.png)
 _The Evolutionary Spiral in the [history of Life](https://en.wikipedia.org/wiki/Timeline_of_the_evolutionary_history_of_life).
 From the perspective of Life, it's seamless, but for lifeforms, there are often tragic endings._

-It took scientists centuries to demystify the story of Life and this summary misses the many details of evolution.
+It took scientists centuries to demystify the evolution of Life.
+This summary misses the many details of the story.
 But the essence is here: Life must adapt new species to Earth's ever-changing environment.
 The faster the better; the more species the better.
 No interference is allowed.
-Evolution is an artist working night and day creating custom lifeforms to harvest every possible ray of sunshine, scap of food, heat from a hydrothermal vent.
-The constant stream of creations is the only reason Earth isn't just another rock revolving around a star with no one to notice how beautiful the Universe is.
+Evolution is an artist working night and day creating custom lifeforms to harvest every possible ray of sunshine, scap of food, source of heat.
+Evolutions's constant stream of creations is the only reason Earth isn't just another rock revolving around a star with no one to notice how beautiful the Universe is.

 And now, we understand why echo chambers are doomed.
 They presume an adaptation can be ever-lasting.
-They commit themselves to a few tools and antagonize the evolution of new ones by telling stories of their adaptations supposed perfection.
+They commit themselves to a few techniques and tools and antagonize the creation of new ones by telling stories of their adaptation's supposed perfection.
 Evolution, of course, doesn't care what we tell ourselves.
 Leaving those inside echo chambers to reconcile the ideology they passionately believe in against the pain they feel in the real world as they walk around in circles, finding someone to blame because they're unable to harvest enough resources to be happy and healthy.

 As it's always been, evolution is our way out.
 Unfettered innovation explains why modern medicine, mixed-martial arts, and fairytale characters like Cinderella are so successful.
 They let themselves become many species by adapting to their situation.
 They examine their problem and pickup whatever technique or tool will help them solve it.
-Because of this freedom of mind, they can harness the power of evolution by reflecting on their progress and making changes as needed.
+Because of this freedom of mind, they can harness the power of evolution by reflecting on their progress and making changes before it's too late.

-Master evolution has one big important difference to always keep in mind.
+In our quest to master evolution there is one important difference to always keep in mind.
 Humans do not evolve.
 Technology does.

 ## Biology is Out, Technology is In